buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RailTypeStockRail.md

+# Pset_RailTypeStockRail

 Properties common to IfcRail types and occurrences with PredefinedType set to STOCKRAIL.
 <!-- end of short definition -->